ucscGenomeBrowser/kent/src/product/installer/README.md

 In the case of hg19, the full assembly download is 7TB big.
 To cut this down to up to 2TB or even less, use the -t option, e.g.

-    sudo bash browserSetup.sh -t noEncode download hg19
+    sudo bash browserSetup.sh -t noEncode mirror hg19

-When you want to update all CGIs and fully downloaded assemblies, you can call the script with the "update" parameter like this:
+When you want to update all CGIs and fully mirrored assemblies, you can call the script with the "update" parameter like this:

     sudo bash browserInstall.sh update

-Minimal mirrors, so those that have never downloaded a full assembly, should not use the update command, but rather just re-run the minimal command, as it will just update the minimal tables.
+Minimal mirrors, so those that have never mirrored a full assembly, should not use the update command, but rather just re-run the minimal command, as it will just update the minimal tables.
 You may want to add this command to your crontab, maybe run it every day, so your local tables stay in sync with UCSC:

     sudo bash browserInstall.sh minimal hg19 hg38

+To update only the CGI software parts of the browser and not the data, use the "cgiUpdate" command.
+This is a problematic update, functions may break if the data needed for them is not available.
+In most circumstances, we recommend you use the "mirror" or "update" commands instead.

+    sudo bash browserInstall.sh cgiUpdate

-You probably also want to add a command like this to your crontab to remove the temporary files that are created during genome browser usage.
-They accumulate in /usr/local/apache/trash and can quickly take up a lot of space:
+You probably also want to add a cleaning command to your crontab to remove the temporary files that are created during genome browser usage.
+They accumulate in /usr/local/apache/trash and can quickly take up a lot of space.
+A command like this could be added to your crontab file:

     sudo bash browserInstall.sh clean